-Post Postdoctoral Research Associate

-Department Department of Biology

-Division Mathematical, Physical and Life Sciences Division (MPLS)

-Location The John Krebs Field Station, Wytham, Oxford OX2 8QJ

-Grade and salary Grade 7.1: £36,024 per annum

-Hours Part time (20%FTE)

-Contract type Fixed-term (12 months)

-Reporting to Geraldine Wright

-Application deadline 12 noon on 12 July 2024

-Vacancy reference 173834

-Recruitment contacts HR: recruitment@biology.ox.ac.uk or PI: geraldine.wright@biology.ox.ac.uk
+Post Postdoctoral Research Associate Department Department of Biology Division Mathematical, Physical and Life Sciences Division (MPLS) Location Sir William Dunn School of Pathology, South Parks Rd, Oxford OX1 3RE Grade and salary Grade 7.1 - 7.8: £36,024 - £44,263 per annum Hours Full time Contract type Fixed term (12 months) Reporting to Professor Samuel Sheppard Application deadline 12 noon 11 September 2024 Vacancy reference 174945 Recruitment contacts HR: recruitment@biology.ox.ac.uk Additional information Whilst the role is a grade 7 position, we would be willing to consider candidates with potential but less experience who are seeking a development opportunity, for which an initial appointment would be at grade 6 (£29,614- £35,326 per annum) with the responsibilities adjusted accordingly.
+This would be discussed with applicants at interview/appointment where appropriate.